-Please note that all complaints or allegations of abuse and neglect in sheltered workshops should be hotlined to the Division of Aging.
+Please note that all complaints or allegations of abuse and neglect in sheltered workshops should be hotlined to the Division of Senior and Disability Services.
 The hotline number is 800-392-0210.

 Sheltered workshops came into being approximately thirty years ago with the passage of Senate Bill 52 in 1965.
 Frank Ackerman, a parent with a child in the state school at Sedalia, became concerned with what the future held for his child after he finished school.
 Mr. Ackerman began a campaign to establish a vocational program in Missouri.
 His campaign resulted in the passage of Senate Bill 52.
 Sedalia established the first state authorized sheltered workshop that same year, and many other communities followed.

 Today, there are 92 sheltered workshop (non-profit) corporations operating throughout the state.
 Employment of disabled workers now exceeds 7,500 people.
 The state provides about 15% of the funding for workshops.
 The biggest portion of funding comes from subcontract work performed for local companies and industry.

 Local boards of directors manage the day-to-day operations of the sheltered workshops, while the Missouri Department of Elementary and Secondary Education oversees the program statewide.
 The Department's Sheltered Workshop Section certifies, regulates, and monitors workshop activities.